NeoGranular/lanyon/_posts/2016-06-19-martial-god-chapter-01-04.md

 # proofreader: Duncan Forsythe, appelemac
 is_preview:
 ---
 He Family Estate didn't have too much population, however, the family owned several thousand mus[^1] of farms, and the estate had several hundreds of peasant households.
 Furthermore, the family also had a business in the County Town.
-Within a radius of hundred li, the He family was considered to be one of the two most influential families.
+Within a radius of hundred li, the He family was considered to be one of the few most influential families.

 Every member of the family's third generation had a personal courtyard.
 Of course, courtyard's size was not too big, however, it could at least be considered as an independent house with an independent door.
 <!--more-->